 At first glance, it might seem that the Kanban methodology and product roadmapping are fundamentally in conflict.
 Roadmaps capture and communicate high-level strategy, while Kanban is a task-oriented technique.

-One of the biggest advantages to a Kanban roadmap is that it allows product teams to communicate their near-term plans without committing to dates.
+One of the biggest advantages of a Kanban roadmap is that it allows product teams to communicate their near-term plans without committing to dates.

 In the example above, product features are broken into four categories: